protocubo/vijka/README.md

 The demand consists on a weighted list of origin/destination trip desires.
 Each of its elements is associated with a particular vehicle type and can have a different perception of costs: there are distance based costs and time based costs (the latter ones are then divided into social and operational).

-All input is done in text files, following the [Elebeta Text Table (ETT).md][ETT] format.
+All input is done in text files, following the [Elebeta Text Table (ETT)][ETT] format.
 This is a variation of Comma-Separated Values (CSV, [RFC 4180][]) that retains backwards compatibility but includes additional information:

 * Separator: comma, tab, semicolon, pipe?
 * Encoding: local ISO/extended ASCII or UTF-8?